Access-Grid/accessgrid-cs/README.md

 }
 ```

-## Testing and Mocking
+## Testing Your Application Code

-The AccessGrid SDK is designed to be testable with support for dependency injection and mocking.
-This allows you to write unit tests without making actual API calls.
+When building applications that use the AccessGrid SDK, you'll want to test your own business logic without making actual API calls.
+Here are examples of how to test your application code that calls the AccessGrid library.

-### Setting Up Test Dependencies
+### Testing Dependencies

 For testing, you'll need to install a mocking framework.
 We recommend Moq with either xUnit or NUnit: